 Davos is a great place to visit if you’re looking for a high-altitude town with plenty of activities to keep you busy.
 The town is home to some of the best skiing in Switzerland, and plenty of restaurants, bars, and nightlife options are available.

 Davos is also a great place to visit if you’re interested in Swiss culture and history.
 This town is a great option if you want to take a day trip to Swiss National Park.

 When visiting Davos, there are a number of great places to stay.
 If you’re looking for a luxury hotel, the Kempinski Grand Hotel des Bains is a great choice.
-If you’re looking for something more affordable, the Davos Youth Hostel is a great option.
+When searching for an affordable option, check availability at the Davos Youth Hostel.

 See Related: Day Trips from Lake Como, Switzerland